Projected Distribution Loss for Image Enhancement: Experiments

 To analyze the proposed loss we focus on the fundamental problem of image denoising.
 We address the particular and challenging case where the input image has been severely damaged by additive Gaussian noise (noise std. $\sigma=100$).
 This allows us to get a clearer idea of the differences of the compared methods.

 \textbf{Projected Distribution Loss vs $L_1$-perceptual loss~\cite{johnson2016perceptual}.} Our first and base experiment is to compare the proposed PDL distribution loss against the classical perceptual loss~\cite{johnson2016perceptual}.
 This is a key experiment showing the importance of comparing feature distributions over comparing extracted (aligned) features directly.
 Comparing training losses with multiple terms is challenging as it requires choosing a relative weight between each loss term.
 To accomplish this we train several models using different weights for each loss (eqs.~\eqref{eq:pdl-loss} and \eqref{eq:percep-loss}).
 In Table~\ref{tab:denoising-s100} we present a summary of the average quantitative performance on the validation set.
 As can be seen, the proposed distribution loss produces significantly better LPIPS values with similar PSNR values.
 The weight parameter in each loss plays a major role between the pixel distortion and the perceived quality measured by LPIPS.
-This can be interpreted as a walk-through of the distortion-perception trade-off~\cite{blau2018perception}.
 In Figure~\ref{fig:l1-vs-pdl} we show some results for the different trained models.
 Our proposed PDL produces images with more fine texture and overall sharpness.
 Increasing the contribution of the L1 perceptual term in~\eqref{eq:percep-loss} does not improve the overall results but leads to images with unrealistic artifacts.